rsvp/fecon235/README.md

 ### How does one get started?

+* Good introductory lectures for economists to Python and its ecosystem:
-* A good reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].
+  Quantitative Economics by Thomas [Sargent].

 * For the fecon235 installation FAQ, please see https://git.io/econ

 * Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro

 * Dependencies: pandas 0.18 or higher is required as of our v5.
   We strongly recommend [Anaconda], a free Python distribution which includes about 200 of the most useful Python packages.
-  It will resolve your headaches due to dependency hell.
+  Unlike pip, it will install the properly optimized binaries for your platform, and relieve your headaches from dependency resolution.

 * Docker container (optional): instantly run fully-configured programs and interactive notebooks; start by: `docker pull rsvp/fecon235` # see our